otrv4/otrv4/otrv4.md

 ### Requesting conversation with older OTR version

 Bob might respond to Alice's request or notify of willingness to start a conversation using OTRv3.
 If this is the case and Alice supports the version 3, the protocol falls back to OTRv3 [3].

 ## User Profile

 OTRv4 introduces mandatory user profile publication.
-The user profile contains a Cramer-Shoup long term public key, signed supported version information, and a signed profile expiration date.
+The user profile contains the Cramer-Shoup long term public key, signed supported version information, and a signed profile expiration date.
 Both parties will include the user profile in the beginning of the DAKE.
 The frequency of the user profile publication is determined by its expiration and renewal policy.

 ### Creating a User Profile

 To create a user profile, both Alice and Bob generate:

-1. Cramer-Shoup key-pair: PK, SK
+1. The Cramer-Shoup key-pair: PK, SK
 2. Supported version information string in the same format as OTRv3 Query Messages
 3. Profile Expiration